alexostn/miniRT_decoded/how_to_run_programm.md

 # 2) make fclean
 deletes valgrind.log file and the rest

+# 3) norminette (.normignore has a bug)
+"Instead of running norminette ., just run your new script from the project root: -->
+# ./check_norm.sh

 There is also a folder for comparing .ppm files for some tests

 folder documentation.md is a mess